monsoonmaelstrom/book2/book2.md

 “Yeah.
 I do.”

 “Want to go get a drink?”
-Liam asks me, sliding an arm around my waist.
+Liam asks, sliding an arm around my waist.

 “Yes.”

 Ten minutes later, we’re sitting at the bar of a nearby pub surveying the crowd entering and exiting.
 The pub is dimly lit, with low ceilings, but it manages to feel cozy, rather than claustrophobic.
 I haven’t been able to pick up on anyone following us.
 It’s starting to bug me.
-Both because I don’t like the thought I could be wrong, in which case everything I think about Iverson could be wrong, and because I don’t like the thought there’s someone watching me who is so much better at what they’re doing than I am.
+Both because I don’t like the thought I could be wrong, in which case everything I think about Iverson could be wrong, and also because I don’t like the thought there’s someone watching me who is so much better at what they’re doing than I am.
 Both thoughts are disconcerting.

 Unexpectedly, my ring for Davy goes hot.

 “I think we might *finally* have an answer,” I tell Liam as I look pointedly at my hand.
-Now I just need to figure out how Liam and I can both get to Davy without being followed.
+Now, I just need to figure out how we can get to Davy without being followed.
 Without leading Iverson straight to him.

 “An answer about me?”
-Liam asks me.

 “Yes, I hope so.
-But we need to figure out how to get to Davy without being followed, and I don’t have a lot of good ideas about how to do that right now.
+But we need to figure out how to get to Davy without being followed, and I don’t have a lot of good ideas about how to do that right now.”

-“We’ll have to wait until it’s dark,” Liam says thinking.
+“We’ll have to wait until it’s dark,” Liam states.
 “I’ve been working on being able to dim my energy meridians since you brought it up, and I think I’ve got it.”

 “Show me?”

 He does, and it’s not perfect.
-The best way I can describe it is that it feels like light leaking out from underneath a door, but I think if he can sustain it like that, it’s probably good enough.
+The best way I can describe it is that it feels like light leaking out from underneath a door, but I think if he can sustain it, it’s probably good enough.

 “How long can you keep it like that?”